ROCm/ROCmValidationSuite/docs/ug1main.md

 <tr><td>ramp_interval</td><td>Integer</td>
 <td>This is a time interval, specified in milliseconds, given to the test to
 determine the compute load that will sustain the target power.
 The default value is 5000 (5 seconds).
-This time is counted against the duration of the test.
+Note: this key is parsed but not used by the worker in the current implementation.
 </td></tr>
 <tr><td>tolerance</td><td>Float</td>
-<td>A value indicating how much the target_power can fluctuate after the ramp
+<td>A value indicating how much the target_power can fluctuate for the test to
-period for the test to succeed.
+succeed.
 The default value is 0 (any violation immediately fails the test).
 </td></tr>
 <tr><td>max_violations</td><td>Integer</td>
-<td>The number of tolerance violations that can occur after the ramp_interval
+<td>The number of tolerance violations that can occur for the test to still
-for the test to still pass.
-The default value is 0.</td></tr>
+pass.
+The default value is 0.
+Note: this key is parsed but not used by the worker in the current implementation.</td></tr>
 <tr><td>sample_interval</td><td>Integer</td>
-<td>The sampling rate for target_power values given in milliseconds.
+<td>The interval between power samples, specified in seconds.
 The default
-value is 1000 (1 second).
+value is 1 (1 second).
+If a value less than 1 is specified it is raised to 1.
 </td></tr>
 <tr><td>log_interval</td><td>Integer</td>
-<td>This is a positive integer, given in milliseconds, that specifies an
+<td>This is a positive integer, given in milliseconds, that specifies a logging
-interval over which the moving average of the bandwidth will be calculated and logged.</td></tr>
+interval.
+Note: this key is parsed but not used by the worker in the current implementation.</td></tr>

 <tr><td>cp_workload</td><td>Bool</td>
 <td>If true, enables the GEMM compute workload to drive GPU power.
 This is the